10 Best Toilet Fill Valves in 2022 – Reviews & Top Picks

 The American Standard toilet fill valve is built on the Fluidmaster 400A valve, but it costs nearly twice as much.
 After using it, we don’t really see any major advantages that accompany this American Standard valve to justify the large hike in price.
 As far as we can tell, the price increase is simply due to the American Standard brand name being stamped on the top cap.

-Truthfully, there don’t seem to be any other differences between this valve and the much cheaper Fluidmaster 400A.
+Truthfully, there don’t seem to be any other differences between this toilet valve replacement and the much cheaper Fluidmaster 400A.
 If you have an American Standard toilet, it might be worthwhile to go with the American Standard fill valve since you can guarantee a good fit.
 Otherwise, you’re better off spending less for the practically identical quality of the Fluidmaster.

 5. Hibbent Universal Toilet Fill Valve